mholmberg13/printR2-client-v2/README.md

 ## Orders

 Each Order will contain the user's name, email, order file, and quantity.
 The order file is referenced in the API and the file itself is stored in Cloudinary.

+## File Uploads

+Print-R2 allows STL file uploads.
+Those files are sent to Cloudinary and referenced in the API.
+This will also allow drag and drop file uploading.